zerodao-finance/bip340-solidity/README.md

 must be 1 less than the number of signatures being verified, so verifying a single signature with the batch verifier would not provide any `a` values.

+### Optimized impl

 The `EcrecHack` variant uses a hack with the `ecrecover` precompile to verify the signature much more efficiently.
-With some testing, this may replace the main `verify` function.
+It doesn't implement the verification algorithm described in the spec, but it is equally correct, and since it uses the precompile, a tremendous amount is saved on gas and on-chain bytecode space.

+You probably want to use this one.

 ## Testing